DaniRip/RT_Sampling_Pipeline/README.md

   > OAR: sensitive organ id(s) in structVoxels ordering
   > targetDose: Prescribed dose
   > beamWidth: horizontal dimension of beamlet
-  > beamIndicies: [row, col, angle] indices for each voxel, sorted by row
   > voxelIndices: The [x,y,z] coord of each voxel

 As an example, we include the prostate from the CORT dataset,